scharris/sqljson-query/docs/tutorial.md

 Next we'll setup a small Postgres database for our example.
 We'll assume a Postgres server is installed on the local machine and listening on localhost port 5432.

-First create the Postgres database and user using your Postgres admin user login:
+Create the Postgres database and user using your Postgres admin user login:
 ```
 # ( "psql -U postgres template1" or similar admin login )
 create user drugs with password 'drugs';